W-Amblt/vertical-slice-fcth/readme.txt

 Progress on this project could have been done so much better in so many other ways, but this is what I have to show.

 Hopefully I can improve this into something new :)

+Code is taken from this godot series (part 1 and 2 at least)

+Assets from:
+- opengameart.org
+- my own (alice sprites)